ChinmayBhattt/farmer-Ai-buddy/README.md

-# FarmAi
+# Plantix Clone

-Empowering Farmers with Real-Time AI Support, Voice Assistant & Offline Capability (https://farmer-ai-buddy.vercel.app/) built with React, TypeScript, and Tailwind CSS.
+A clone of the Plantix app (https://plantix.net/en/) built with React, TypeScript, and Tailwind CSS.

 ## Features